Cluster gravitational redshifts: uncertainties and survey requirements: Results

 \subsubsection{Redshift uncertainty}

 Here, we investigate the impact of redshift uncertainties of the cluster members on the gravitational redshift signal by comparing variants 0--4 (Table~\ref{tab:variants}), which differ only in the assumed value of $\sigma_z$.
 For these variants, the number of haloes is $2.5\times10^6$ and the number of members is $1.5\times10^7$.
 This is an idealised scenario in which all haloes and member galaxies have been identified with perfect completeness.
 Retaining the original mass threshold of the catalogue, we recover typical uncertainties of around $\sigma_{\bar{\Delta}}=$0.1--1 km $s^{-1}$ on the stacked gravitational redshift signal for spectroscopic redshifts, where $\sigma_\mathrm{z}\leq10^{-3}(1+z)$, across all shells.
 A sharper trend is observed for photometric surveys, where $\sigma_\mathrm{z}=10^{-2}(1+z)$, in which case the per-shell errors increase to 2--8 km $s^{-1}$.
 The increase in the gravitational redshift error bars as a function of redshift uncertainty becomes more pronounced in the outermost shell for photometric uncertainties.
 We fit each radial shell with the empirical scaling $\sigma_{\bar{\Delta}} \propto \sqrt{\sigma_0^2 + B\,\sigma_z^2}\,$ where $\sigma_0$ captures the intrinsic dispersion and $B$ parameterises the propagation of redshift uncertainty, highlighting the transition from the noise floor to the regime dominated by redshift uncertainties.
-From these fits, we obtain $\sigma_0 \simeq 0.2$--$0.3~\mathrm{km\,s^{-1}}$ across all shells and $B \simeq (0.6$--$5)\times10^{5}~(\mathrm{km\,s^{-1}})^2$, indicating a sub-km\,s$^{-1}$ noise floor.
+In the regime of large redshift uncertainties, this fit indicates that the gravitational redshift errors grow almost linearly with redshift uncertainty.
+This behaviour is expected because redshift uncertainties enter the signal linearly.
+From these fits, we obtain $\sigma_0 \simeq 0.2$--$0.3~\mathrm{km\,s^{-1}}$ across all shells and $B \simeq 10^{4}$--$10^{5}~(\mathrm{km\,s^{-1}})^2$, indicating a sub-km\,s$^{-1}$ noise floor.
 While spectroscopic uncertainties yield posteriors narrowly centred around the GR expectation, photometric uncertainties broaden the $\alpha_\mathrm{MG}$ posteriors significantly as can be seen in Fig. \ref{fig:summary}.
 The above findings suggest that the constraining power of gravitational redshifts on the linear modified-gravity parameter improve only marginally for precision better than $\sigma_z \lesssim 10^{-3}(1+z)$.
 This plateau is naturally explained by the intracluster velocity dispersion, which is of order $450\,\mathrm{km\,s^{-1}}$, corresponding to around $10^{-3}$ in redshift \citep{2001MNRAS.322..901S}.
 Photometric redshift uncertainties yield $19\%$ precision on $\alpha_\mathrm{MG}$.
 All other variants yield $\approx 2-4\%$ precision.
 This indicates that the intrinsic dynamical scatter of the system imposes a threshold: beyond this point, even substantially more precise redshift measurements do not translate into significantly tighter constraints.